scala/docs.scala-lang/_overviews/FAQ/initialization-order.md

 Early definitions are a bit unwieldy, there are limitations as to what can appear and what can be referenced in an early definitions block, and they don't compose as well as lazy vals: but if a lazy val is undesirable, they present another option.
 They are specified in SLS 5.1.6.

-Note that early definitions are deprecated in Scala 2.13 and will be removed in 2.14; they will be replaced by trait parameters in 3.0.
-This option is not recommended if future compatibility is a concern.
+Note that early definitions are deprecated in Scala 2.13; they will be replaced by trait parameters in Scala 3.
+So, early definitions are not recommended for use if future compatibility is a concern.

 #### Use constant value definitions ####
     abstract class A {